Photo Credit: Allegheny College

 Rural educators and schools

-Hunter, S.B., Curby, T.W., Bowser, K.M.
+Hunter, S.B., Curby, T.W., Bowser, K.M. (revise & resubmit).
 Sources of Variance in Field-Based Evaluator and Teacher Self-Reported Instruction: Differences at Baseline and Within-Year Growth.